If we consider use cases, trail shoes are very similar to road running shoes.

 Take, for example, a versatile road trainer that is capable of most runs.
-The Saucony Ride 13 is a good example.
+The Brooks Ghost 14 is a good example.
 You can wear them for fast runs, slow runs, unpaved gravel roads, packed trails, or even marathons.

-Sure, it doesn’t excel in one specific area but if you had to buy just one shoe, this is good as it gets.
+Sure, the Ghost doesn’t excel in one specific area but if you had to buy just one shoe, this is good as it gets.

 Likewise, there are many trail shoes with do-it-all versatility.
 The uppers in both categories require a secure fit.
-However, the trail shoe exteriors differ by being non-elastic and having protective overlays.
+However, the trail shoe exteriors are usually non-elastic with protective overlays.

 ‘Technical’ road shoes are specifically designed for racing and fast running times.
-These could be low-profile racing flats or newer designs such as the Nike Alphafly.
-The uppers tend to run narrow for a superior level of lock-down during speed runs.
+These could be low-profile racing flats or hybrid products like the adidas Boston 10.
+Here, the uppers fit narrow for superior lock-down during speed runs.

 There are parallels in the trail running shoe world too.
 Technical trail running is more than mere speed; unless you’re racing, it is less about the pace and more about the engaging experience that it is.